inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-3.md

   > n1-standard-  [1, 2, 4, 8, 16, 32, 64, 96]
   > n1-highmem-   [1, 2, 4, 8, 16, 32, 64, 96]
 ```

+OK!
+This looks good.
+Let's choose something different from the menu.

-### Running our "Base Case" on Dedicated Machines
+## Re-Running our "Base Case" on a better VM

-We'll run our "base case" with a _particle radius of 0.008_ again, but now we'll
-boost our computing power by scaling up the number of vCPUs in the `c2` family available
-in the default queue.
+We'll run our "base case" with a _particle radius of 0.008_ again, but now we'll boost our computing power by scaling up the number of vCPUs in the `c2` family available in the default queue.
 We're moving from the 4 vCPUs of the `c2-standard-4` to a
-much heftier `c2-standard-60` setup, allowing us to significantly increase processing
+much heftier `c2-standard-60` setup, which hopefully will allow us to significantly decrease the simulation time.
-power.
 This can easily be achieved with just a few extra lines of code:

 ```python
 import inductiva